 Things to Consider When Choosing a Hotel

 Due to the recent internet explosion, it is easy to check all the required information about hotels – the location, room size, amenities, and appearance.
-Choosing a hotel may be time-consuming and overwhelming but it is definitely less stressful than flight bookings as there are numerous options.
+Choosing a hotel may be time-consuming and overwhelming but it is less stressful than flight bookings as there are numerous options on sites like Agoda.Com.
 However, one should not take it lightly and keep a few factors in mind while looking for hotels.
 Yeah, I know some of the points listed below are quite evident, but I have still listed them down in case you miss the obvious in your excitement of finding a great deal.

 Hotel Amenities – The services and facilities provided by the Hotel should not be ignored.
 A hotel with a low basic rate but negligible facilities may cost you more than a hotel that has loads of add-ons.
 Check whether the hotel has the amenities which you may need during your stay.
-Room Service, Housekeeping, 24-hour reception, concierge are a few of the basic services which a good hotel should provide.
-Other amenities which one should check, depending on your requirements are –
+Room Service, Housekeeping, 24-hour reception, and concierge are a few of the basic services that a good hotel should provide.
+Other amenities that one should check, depending on your requirements are –

 Free Room WIFI Gym/Spa/Swimming Pool Business Center Lift Free parking

 Dining Options Airport Shuttle Pet-friendly/Wheelchair accessible Luggage Storage

 Hotel Rating – While searching for hotels, the first thing we check is the star ratings of the hotel.
 However, ratings are not always accurate.
 I have come across five-star hotels that look like three-star and vice versa.
 Go through the ranking provided by the third-party websites before you freeze your hotel.
 These grades are based on the guest’s review.
 Read a few reviews to determine what are the major issues which are being faced by the customers and then take a call.
 Try to go with an 8+ rating whenever possible.